Safety Tips & Important Information for Paddling in Victoria and Around Southern Vancouver Island, BC

 - Always dress for the water temperature.
 Wetsuits and drysuits.

 - Field test your gear & practice your rescues.
 Make sure you know how to get back into or back on your paddle craft.

 - Be prepared, plan for the worst that can happen.
 Carry the necessary safety gear including pumps, rescue stirrups, flares, whistles etc.

 Unless you are just heading out to the lake or planning to paddle the sheltered waters of the Inner Harbour, you should always check the weather before you set out on the ocean.
 Particularly the wind forecast, its strength and direction.
 The following websites are excellent sources for this data.

 Tides and Currents

 The waters around Victoria and Southern Vancouver Island are known for their strong currents.
 Any of the channels between offshore islands or islets and Vancouver Island can form very strong current flows and tide rips (standing waves).
 Any current over 2 nautical miles per hour is considered strong and is cause for concern for unwary paddlers.
 As well, wind against current can create larger and steeper waves, so conditions in channels can change rapidly.
 Always check the current tables and the wind forecast before setting out.
-If in doubt, check with locals such as the staff at Ocean River Sports Adventure Centre.
+If in doubt, check with locals such as the staff at Ocean River Adventures.
 They will be glad to help you out.
 (Warning: Don’t get confused between tides and currents.
 Tides are the vertical rise and fall of ocean water levels, currents are the inward and outward horizontal flow of water creating water movement like a river.
 Tide tables cannot be used to predict currents so make sure you are using current tables).